ilyabirman/Jouele/README.md

 Adding some data-attributes changes the behavior or appearance of the player (or of the playlist).

 #### `data-repeat`
-Is applied to the playlist.
+Applied to a track or a playlist.
 Type: `boolean`
 Default value: `false`

-Defines whether to repeat the playback of playlist after the last track is finished.
+Defines whether to repeat the playback of track or playlist after the last track is finished.

 #### `data-length`
 Type: `string`